camunda/camunda-docs-manual/content/webapps/tasklist/user-assignment.md

 ---

 For users to be able to work on the tasks they should work on, they must be able to find these tasks.
-Enabling users to find _"their"_ tasks requires the correct interaction between the inital assignment of the task and the filters configured in Tasklist.
+Enabling users to find _"their"_ tasks requires the correct interaction between the initial assignment of the task and the filters configured in Tasklist.

 This works as follows: